abassanini/https---github.com-abassanini-tech-test-infra-solved/README.md

 ## Environment Variables
 There are a few shell environment variables to configure the application and deployment
 - `TARGET_IP`: the IP address of the VM
-    >This is a required parameter.
-Without it, the main shell script `service-run.sh` will not run
+    > This is a required parameter.
+Without it, the main shell script `main.sh` will not run.
+It can also be passed as a runtime parameter `-t`
 - `APP_USER`: The user who will run the containers.
 The deployment will create it and assign it to the correct OS groups.
 Default: `app-user`
 - `APP_PORT`: The port of the backend application.
 Default `8000`
 - `WEB_PORT`: The port of the Nginx web frontend.
 Default `80`